arnavgautam/TreeHacks2015/HOLs/HOL-UnderstandingAzureResourceManager/HOL.md

 	],
 	````

-2. In the **location** property of the resource, replace the _\<Your-Location\>_ value with _East Us_ or another Datacenter location.
+2. In the **location** property of the resource, replace the _\<Your-Location\>_ value with _East Us_ or other Datacenter location.

-	> Take note of the location you will use here, as it is recommended, but not mandatory, that all the other resources of the resource group are hosted in the same location.
+	> Take note of the location you will use here.
+It is recommended, but not mandatory, that all the other resources of the resource group be hosted in the same location.

 3. Choose a name for your hosting plan name, and replace the  _\<Your-Hosting-Plan-Name\>_ tag with the chosen name in the code created in the previous step.

 4. The following code will create a **Hosting Plan** that will be used in the creation of the website.
-Replace the _\<Your-Hosting-Plan-Name\>_ tag with the name choosen in the previous step and paste this code in the resource sections of your template.
+Replace the _\<Your-Hosting-Plan-Name\>_ tag with the name chosen in the previous step and paste this code in the resource sections of your template.
 Preferably, paste it before the Website resource.

 	````JavaScript
 	{